 Navigating in Space

 For vehicles to navigate in space, two-way radiometric measurement is often used, where range and Doppler are measured by the time taken for a radio signal to travel to and from the transmitting station and spacecraft.
 In 1965, researchers from the Radio Corporation of America proposed a design for the radar transmitter units for the Lunar Excursion Module (LEM).
-In the original paper, found in the IEEE Xplore digital library, the researchers detail the practical requirements of this unit, including its ability to resist shock and vibration, its freedom from microphonic interference, and the minimization of electromagnetic radiation—all factors that are still used to evaluate transmitters today.
+In the original paper, found in the IEEE Xplore Digital Library, the researchers detail the practical requirements of this unit, including its ability to resist shock and vibration, its freedom from microphonic interference, and the minimization of electromagnetic radiation—all factors that are still used to evaluate transmitters today.

 Figure 1 (below) is a composite diagram of the frequency multiplier, which shows how the unit was able to increase the power and range of transmission so that its signal could be received on earth.

-Since this research was published, we’ve travelled much further into our galaxy, and beyond, and come across new navigation challenges to overcome.
+Since this research was published, we’ve traveled much further into our galaxy, and beyond, and come across new navigation challenges to overcome.
 As a spacecraft travels further from Earth, the lag time of a two-way navigation system grows and is not competent enough to perform navigation tasks when astronauts need real-time position information to safely navigate to destinations.

 To tackle this problem, research funded by the National Science Foundation of China has formulated a solution to collect and process one-way radiometric signals from a single transmitting station onboard a spacecraft to enable autonomous real-time navigation.
-Using the Deep Space Atomic Clock (DSAC), launched on June 25, 2019, the spacecraft does not have to retransmit signals to the Earth station to obtain two-way measurements.
+Using the Deep Space Atomic Clock (DSAC), launched on June 25, 2019, the spacecraft does not have to re-transmit signals to the Earth station to obtain two-way measurements.
 The DSAC, developed at NASA’s Jet Propulsion Laboratory, is a mercury-ion atomic clock about the size of a toaster and is 50 times more stable than existing space clocks.
 By combining the signal with inertial tracking data collected onboard the spacecraft, accurate autonomous navigation in deep space can be achieved.

 Future of Space Communications